 When that intelligence is submitted to an external AI model for deal screening, due diligence synthesis, portfolio company analysis, or LP reporting — it is processed on the provider's infrastructure under standard API terms that do not protect competitive deal intelligence.
-The provider has ongoing technical access to your pipeline, your thesis, your analysis, and your portfolio data.
-Every query is a window into how your firm thinks.

 This is not a hypothetical risk.
 It is the operational reality of how AI models are served.

-And it sits alongside a second problem that is accelerating: AI governance gaps do not disappear at close — they transfer.
 Every portfolio company acquired with undisclosed AI infrastructure dependencies, ungoverned model deployments, and provider agreements that predate applicable regulation creates post-acquisition liability that compounds from day one of ownership.
-The time to identify those gaps is before you own them.

 Their Mandate: Generate superior risk-adjusted returns across large, complex transactions and multi-asset portfolios — with LP capital from the most sophisticated institutional investors in the world, who are beginning to ask hard questions about AI governance.